 Not long ago I posted Profiles in Tremendousness round 1, which borrowed an idea from the Daily Show to identify some of the non-rockstars I've encountered in my own experiences of mental health care.
 In round 2, I'm going to touch on some of the anti-superstars I've encountered in my work as a mental health … Continue reading Profiles in tremendousness 2: The coworker edition

 People with borderline personality disorder (BPD) face a lot of challenges.
 Unhelpful treatment providers shouldn't be one of them, but I suspect this is the case more often than it should be.
 One of my jobs is at a mental health and addictions transitional program.
-While some of the staff are licensed mental health professionals, … Continue reading BPD: Are the helpers actually hurting?
+While some of the staff are licensed mental health professionals, … Continue reading Borderline Personality Disorder: Are the helpers actually hurting?

 Having worked as a mental health nurse for many years, it would be easy to assume that I'm usually the one doing the teaching and my clients are usually doing most of the learning.
 That assumption would be completely wrong.
 Yes, I've learned a lot in school and through continuing education, plus I've learned a … Continue reading What I’ve Learned from My “Psych Patients”